antgr/Linux-System-Monitoring-Library/readme.md

 # Lightweight Linux Monitoring Library
-For several Projects on embedded Linux devices and Linux Servers i wanted to monitor the system load so therefore, i created this Library where i can get the CPU Load / Ethernet Load and Memory consumption, to send it via Websocket to a backend application or print it on a LCD display or send the data via MQTT:

 ### Features:

-The library consists of STL and c++17 only, no thirdparty library is used (except for the websocket example and Unittests).
+The library consists of STL and c++17 only! no thirdparty library is used (except for the websocket example and Unittests).

 * CPU Usage:
   * total CPU Usage
   * CPU Usage per Core
   * CPU Information

-* Networkinterface load:
+* Network Interface load:
-  * Bytes/Bits per Second
+  * Bytes/Bits per Second - per Network Device
-  * Total Received or Transmitted Bytes
+  * Total Received or Transmitted Bytes - per Network Device

 * Memory Usage:
   * System Memory Usage
   * Total Memory
   * Memory Usage per Process

 * Linux Utils and Features:
   * is remote Device Online - (parse Ping response)
-  * getPID by Name
+  * getPID by Process Name
   * getOSVersion
   * SysUptime
-  * Number of Threads by PID
+  * Number of Threads used by PID
-  * setApplication as Deamon
+  * start Application as Daemon

 ## How to build: